RobSka17/IndividualProject/readme.md

 git clone https://github.com/RobSka17/IndividualProject.git

-Whichever setup option you select from the options below, the application will run  on local host port 5000.
+Whichever setup option you select from the options below, the application will run  on local host, on port 5000.

 **Basic Setup:**